- Related Products:

 - OptoDrum

-What Are Common Animal Models For Neuroinflammation and Autoimmune CNS Disease?
+Common Animal Models for Neuroinflammation and Autoimmune CNS Disease Research

 - PLP139-151 EAE (SJL/J mouse): Produces a relapsing-remitting course more closely resembling the relapsing pattern of human MS. Optic nerve inflammation and RGC loss are consistent features, making it well suited for studies of visual function across relapse-remission cycles, where OptoDrum enables tracking of functional recovery between attacks.

-- B cell-dependent EAE with MOG antibody responses: Models that incorporate humoral immunity alongside T cell-driven demyelination, relevant to MOGAD and to the subset of MS patients with antibody-associated pathology (Joly et al, 2022).
+- B cell-dependent EAE with MOG antibody responses: Models that incorporate humoral immunity alongside T cell-driven demyelination, relevant to MOGAD and to the subset of MS patients with antibody-associated pathology (Joly et al., 2022, J. Neuroinflammation).
 Visual function measurements by OptoDrum differentiate the visual impairment profile from classical T cell-driven EAE.

 - Lysophosphatidylcholine (LPC) optic nerve demyelination: Focal chemical demyelination of the optic nerve producing a controlled, geographically defined lesion for studying the kinetics of demyelination, remyelination, and functional recovery without the systemic immune activation of EAE.
 OptoDrum tracks the visual function deficit and any recovery in the same animals across the full time course.

-- Hereditary spastic paraplegia (HSP) models: Axon degeneration disease models in which neuroinflammation has been identified as a contributory driver, providing a platform for studying the interaction between inherited axonopathy and secondary immune activation (Horner et al, 2024).
+- Hereditary spastic paraplegia (HSP) models: Axon degeneration disease models in which neuroinflammation has been identified as a contributory driver, providing a platform for studying the interaction between inherited axonopathy and secondary immune activation (Hörner et al., 2024, Thesis).

 How Can Striatech Tools support Your Study?